-The KNP area has many potential values, not only from ecosystem services provided by nature, but also from non-natural sources such as housing and habitat.
-Estimating the economic value of the land for indigenous peoples to use as housing yields a value of approximately \$ 671.189.66.
-If the areas within the KNP that have both covered and shaded spaces, including services to protected areas and the number of houses are also estimated, the result is a use value of approximately \$189.031.04 per year.
-This valuation approach uses a market rate for the staging or resting area, which is \$0.33 per visit.
-A similar economic value can also be applied to the gathering places as part of the public facilities value.
-Based on the results of the estimated economic value, the value is \$287.652.71.
-The estimated value of the object of the identity of the owner of the land results from the payment of a land tax of about 29.807.98 USD.
+370 The KNP area has many potential values, not only from ecosystem services provided by nature, 371 but also from non-natural sources such as housing and habitat.
+Estimating the economic value of 372 the land for indigenous peoples to use as housing yields a value of approximately \$ 671,189.66.
+If 373 the areas within the KNP that have both covered and shaded spaces, including services to protected 374 areas and the number of houses are also estimated, the result is a use value of approximately 375 \$189,031.04 per year.
+This valuation approach uses a market rate for the staging or resting area, 376 which is \$0.33 per visit.
+A similar economic value can also be applied to the gathering places as 377 part of the public facilities value.
+Based on the results of the estimated economic value, the value 378 is \$287,652.71.
+The estimated value of the object of the identity of the owner of the land results from the payment of a land tax of about 29,807.98 USD.
 This value, analogous to the cost of a land registry, is estimated at about 51.56 USD.
 The economic value, which is only felt by people, should not exceed the actual cost of maintenance.
 Therefore, population growth is controlled, especially in Komodo Village.
 Due to the large number of people in the area, there will be conflicts over land use for agriculture, water use, shelter, and food, especially for buffalo and deer, and marine tuna (Adil and Triwijoyo, 2017; Ahmad et al., 2021).

-3.1.9.
-Ecosystem services of recreational and ecotourism
+386 3.1.7 Ecosystem Services of Recreational and Ecotourism

-The results of the analysis show that most of the areas are dominated by areas with high and very high (Fig. 4) potential for ecosystem services in recreation and ecotourism, namely 193.22.85 hectares (57.59%) and 6134.08 hectares (18.28%).
-The areas with high potential are located in Komodo Island.
-The value of benefits is derived from ecosystem services for recreation and ecotourism, including conservation of nature, preservation of culture, educational facilities, socialization facilities, stress relief, and financial benefits.
-The variables considered in determining this value are the number of visits and the conservation costs incurred by visitors (Ahmad, 2009; Bhat and Sofi, 2021; Platania and Rizzo, 2018; Ramdas and Mohamed, 2014; Reynisdottir et al., 2008; Sukwika and Kasih, 2020; Sukwika and Rahmatulloh, 2021; Zhao et al., 2022).
+387 The results of the analysis show that most of the areas are dominated by areas with high and very high (Fig. 4) potential for ecosystem services in recreation and ecotourism, namely 193,22.85 388 389 hectares (57.59%) and 6134.08 hectares (18.28%).
+The areas with high potential are located in 390 Komodo Island.
+The value of benefits is derived from ecosystem services for recreation and 391 ecotourism, including conservation of nature, preservation of culture, educational facilities, 392 socialization facilities, stress relief, and financial benefits.
+The variables considered in determining 393 this value are the number of visits and the conservation costs incurred by visitors (Ahmad, 2009; 394 Bhat and Sofi, 2021; Platania and Rizzo, 2018; Ramdas and Mohamed, 2014; Reynisdottir et al., 395 2008; Sukwika and Kasih, 2020; Sukwika and Rahmatulloh, 2021; Zhao et al., 2022).

-In this study, the ecosystem services of recreation and ecotourism are discussed, such as conservation of nature, preservation of culture, educational facilities, socialization facilities, stress relief, and financial benefits.
-Some of these variables are calculated based on the total number of visitors.
-Once the values are determined, they are summed to obtain the total value of ecosystem services for recreation and ecotourism.
-Recreation and ecotourism ecosystem services are calculated based on the number of visitors.
-In 2021, the value of this ecosystem service was \$1.454.246.58, but there was a significant increase so that the value in 2045 would be \$11.471.258.92.
+396 In this study, the ecosystem services of recreation and ecotourism are discussed, such as 397 conservation of nature, preservation of culture, educational facilities, socialization facilities, stress 398 relief, and financial benefits.
+Some of these variables are calculated based on the total number of 399 visitors.
+Once the values are determined, they are summed to obtain the total value of ecosystem 400 services for recreation and ecotourism.
+Recreation and ecotourism ecosystem services are 401 calculated based on the number of visitors, specifically the entrance fees collected from visitors.
+402 In 2021, the value of this ecosystem service was \$1,454,246.58, but there was a significant increase 403 so that the value in 2045 would be \$11,471,258.92.

-3.1.10.
-Ecosystem services of aesthetic value
+405 3.1.8 Ecosystem Services of Aesthetic Value